 - Grant Payments: We are planning to pay all grants on schedule.
 If you would like to request early payment on remaining payments for an existing, open grant, please contact your Program Officer.
 We are willing to consider early payments on all existing grants if needed by your organization.

 - Agency Endowments: For the 200+ organizations that are building endowment with us for their organizations, we made first payments from those funds in April instead of June and are making the second payments in August instead of December to assist organizations with cash flow challenges during this unique time.

 For New Applicants

 For organizations who want to apply for a new application, here is what you should know:

-- Deadlines: The Community Foundation is maintaining its remaining application deadline for 2020.
-It is an August 17 deadline for a December decision.
+- Deadlines: The Community Foundation is maintaining its application deadline.
+It is a November 16 deadline for a March decision.

-- Temporary Grant Guidelines: For the latter half of 2020, we replaced our standard grant guidelines, with revised guidelines that provide more flexible but targeted funds due to COVID-19 related challenges.
+- Temporary Grant Guidelines: For the latter half of 2020 and early 2021, we replaced our standard grant guidelines, with revised guidelines that provide more flexible but targeted funds due to COVID-19 related challenges.
 You can find information on applying here.